 The pandemic has hit African teachers and students hard.
 Unions are working to protect them.
 Comments by Education International's Chief Regional Coordinator for Africa, Dennis Sinyolo.

 Amazon is taking advantage of the pandemic to dramatically increase its profits while worsening the working conditions of its employees.
 Comments by UNI General-Secretary Christy Hoffman.

 In a webinar organized by Education International Matthew McGowan, the General Secretary of the National Tertiary Education Union in Australia – the NTEU - predicts huge job losses amongst employees of higher education due to the pandemic.

 a new social contract

 On World Day for Decent Work, 2020, labour called for a new social contract.
-Comments by ITUC General Secretary Sharan Burrow and the General Secretary of ITUC Africa, Kofi Adu-Amankwah.
+Comments by former ITUC General Secretary Sharan Burrow and the General Secretary of ITUC Africa, Kofi Adu-Amankwah.

 UK labour fights racism